Get

 • You add litter all the time.
 If you despise the chore of cleaning the litter box, you may add litter slowly to avoid cleaning it.
 However, this can only make it harder to use, especially if you’re using clay litter.
 The clay litter can form hard, heavy clumps if used in excess.

 • Your cat doesn’t go all the way in.
-If there is too much litter, your cat may avoid going all the way in due to the slipping issue.
+If there is too much litter, your cat may avoid going all the way in.
 They may try to use the litter box with only their front half inside.
 This kind of behavior can also occur if your litter box is too small.
 You’ll probably need to do a bit of trial and error to figure out the underlying problem.

 • Litter ends up everywhere.
-If there is too much litter inside the litter box, it will spill easier.
+If there is too much litter inside the litter box, it will spill more easily.
 Therefore, if you notice a lot of cat litter all over your floor, it may be that you’re using too much cat litter in your box.

 If you notice any of these signs, you may want to reduce the amount of cat litter you use.